Belladihno/ibible/CONTRIBUTION.md

 ---

-## Commit Message Guidelines
+## Pre-Commit Guidelines

+-  **Enforced by Husky & Commitlint:**
 - **Conventional Commits:** All commit messages must follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-  - Example: `feat(waitlist): add email validation`
-  - This helps automate changelogs and maintain a clear project history.
-- **Enforced by Husky & Commitlint:**
-  - The repository uses Husky and Commitlint to automatically check commit messages.
+  - All commits must pass tests and linting checks before being accepted.
-  - Commits that do not follow the Conventional Commit format will be rejected.
+  - Commits that do not follow the Conventional Commit format and commits that fail tests and linting check will be rejected.

 ---